Who Wrote the Book? Detecting and Attributing LLM Ghostwriters

 \subsection{Entropy-Based}

-Entropy\footnote{Entropy and its variations are referred to by different terms in the literature, such as cross-entropy, surprisal, perplexity, and information density.} has been used in NLP to capture various properties of natural language \citep{genzel2002entropy,jaeger2010redundancy}.
+Entropy has been used in NLP to capture various properties of natural language \citep{genzel2002entropy,jaeger2010redundancy}.
 Like word ranks, LLMs may exhibit unique entropy transition patterns and so constitute a potential signal for creating the fingerprint.
-We provide a qualitative example in \reffig{fig:example-fingperprints}, illustrating the generalisation of Entropy-based fingerprints.
+We provide a qualitative example in \refappfig{fig:example-fingperprints}, illustrating the generalisation of Entropy-based fingerprints.